-No wonder that she looks in a state of barely-repressed shock: left-field pop star Charli XCX, Future Nostalgia chart-topper Dua Lipa, rising star Ice Spice, Los Angeles rock trio Haim, rap icon Nicki Minaj and psych-pop heads Tame Impala are among those joining in with the already star-studded fun.
+No wonder that she looked like she was in a state of barely-repressed shock: left-field pop star Charli XCX, Future Nostalgia chart-topper Dua Lipa, rising star Ice Spice, Los Angeles rock trio Haim, rap icon Nicki Minaj and psych-pop heads Tame Impala were among those joining in with the already star-studded fun.

 Alice Glass, formerly of the Canadian electro-punk duo Crystal Castles, has also teased her own warped version of Aqua’s 1997 hit Barbie Girl.

 Aqua previously confirmed that their original track would not feature in the upcoming Barbie film, telling Variety it felt “too on the nose” and “cheese on cheese”.

-Last month, a trailer gave a first glimpse of what to expect from Greta Gerwig’s take on Mattel’s best-known children’s toy Barbie, and so far, it seems like the film will delve into feminist themes and the idea of unattainable beauty standards.
+Earlier this year, the film’s full-length trailer gave a first glimpse of what to expect from Greta Gerwig’s take on Mattel’s best-known children’s toy Barbie, and so far, it seems like the film will delve into feminist themes and the idea of unattainable beauty standards.